MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 # Atlassian Jira Data Center Microsoft 365 Copilot connector (preview)

-The Jira Data Center Microsoft 365 Copilot connector enables your organization to index Jira Data Center issues and related data, making them easily discoverable and actionable within Microsoft 365 ecosystem.
+The Jira Data Center Microsoft 365 Copilot connector enables your organization to index Jira Data Center issues and related data, making them easily discoverable and actionable within the Microsoft 365 ecosystem.

 This article is intended for Microsoft 365 administrators who are responsible for configuring, running, and monitoring the Jira Data Center Microsoft 365 Copilot connector.
 It supplements the general instructions provided in [Set up Microsoft 365 Copilot connectors in the Microsoft 365 admin center](/microsoftsearch/configure-connector).